caseyjholmes/Clock_MD_CV/README.md

 # Clock_MD_CV
-Modified 4HP 2 channel CV controlled clock multiplier and divider originally by HAGIWO with PSI power and CV input modifications drawn onto PCB by:
+Modified 4HP 2 channel CV controlled clock multiplier and divider Eurorack Module originally by HAGIWO with PSI power and CV input modifications drawn onto PCB by:
 HOLMES MODULAR 7-17-23

 Just print a PCB, panel and assmeble acording to BOM.
 Then, program with arduino IDE or atmel studio.